FestinaAvdiu/Poets-Club-Management-System/README.md

 ## Features

 The program provides the following features:

 - Check the number of members on the list.

 - Allocate memory for the structure array.

 - Read data from the database file into the structure array.

 - Display five options to the user:

-  1. Print the list of members.
+    📜 Print the list of members.

-  2. Add a new club member to the list.
+    ➕ Add a new club member to the list.

-  3. Search for a member by ID.
+    🔍 Search for a member by ID.

-  4. Promote a member.
+    🌟 Promote a member.

-  5. Save all changes and quit.
+    💾 Save all changes and quit.

 - Allow the user to continue or quit based on their input.

 - Only promote members who have been part of the club for at least 1.5 years and have a “Participant” role.

 - Changes are saved to the text file only when option 5 is selected.

 ## How to Run the Program

-1. **Compile the Code**:
    - Open a terminal or command prompt.

    - Navigate to the directory containing the source code files.

    - Run the following command to compile the program:

      ```sh
-     gcc -g main.c functions.c -o output.exe
+     gcc main.c functions.c -o main
-     ```

-2. **Run the Executable**:
-   - Execute the compiled program:
-     ```sh
-     ./output.exe
+     ./main
      ```